If it's in the News, it's in our Polls. Public opinion polling since 2003.

 White letter R on blue background

-Surveys of 1,000 Likely Voters each were conducted on December 16-17 and 20-21, 2011 by Rasmussen Reports.
+The survey of 1,000 American Adults nationwide was conducted on April 7-8, 2012 by Rasmussen Reports.
 The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.

 White letter R on blue background